Computer Engineering Master of Science Degree

 Graduate Project: The graduate project is a scholarly undertaking that addresses a current technical problem with tangible outcomes.
 The project generally addresses an immediate and practical problem, a scholarly undertaking that can have tangible outcomes.
 Examples of typical projects include implementing, testing, and evaluating a software and/or hardware system or conducting a comprehensive literature review with a comparative study.
 You are expected to give a presentation or demonstration of the final deliverables of your project.
 For detailed information on a graduate project timeline and requirements, please refer to Computer Engineering Graduate Project.

-• Networks and Security–The prevalence of interconnected computing, sensing and actuating devices have transformed our way of life.
-Ubiquitous access to data using/from these devices with reliable performance as well as security assurance presents exciting challenges for engineers and scientists.
-Resilient to environmental uncertainty, system failures and cyber attacks requires advances in hardware, software and networking techniques.
+• Networks and Security–The prevalence of interconnected computing, sensing, and actuating devices has formed our way of life.
+Ubiquitous access to data using/from these devices with reliable performance as well as presents exciting challenges for engineers and scientists.
+Being resilient to environmental uncertainty, system failures, and cyber-attacks requires advances in hardware, software, and networking techniques.
 This research track focuses on intelligent wireless and sensor networks, cryptographic engineering, and predictive cyber situation awareness.

 Loading...